jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

   **Inactive** means that the root is no longer being tested.
 - **Status:**
-  There are five:
+  There are six:
   Cloning,
   OK,
   Failed,
-  N/A and Unknown.
+  N/A, Queued and Unknown.
   For more information click [here](/machine/web/groups/scope/roots/#status-in-git-root)
 - **HCK:**